Master of Science in Computer Science

-Students enrolled in the exam option are advised by the graduate coordinator.
-The program of study for the exam option consists of declaring and choosing the exam option and may not be modified to the thesis or project option.
+Students enrolled in Comprehensive Examination are advised by the graduate coordinator.
+The program of study for Comprehensive Examination consists of declaring and choosing the Comprehensive Exam and may not be modified to Thesis or Master Project.

 Thesis Preparation, Presentation and Examination

 The student must conduct a research study, and from these efforts, write a thesis acceptable to the student's thesis committee and the Dean of Graduate Studies.
 The student's thesis committee shall be chaired by the major advisor and two other faculty members who are chosen by the student upon consultation with the major advisor and the graduate coordinator.
 The thesis topic and major advisor must be included on the program of graduate study submitted with the application to candidacy, although this may be amended.

 The student shall enroll in Thesis at a rate of two to five units per semester for all contiguous academic year semesters starting from the time of advancement to candidacy until the thesis is completed and accepted.
 Over that period, seven units of Thesis will count toward the degree.

 The student, upon completion of the thesis, must give a public presentation of the research and stand for the defense of the thesis before the faculty made up of the thesis committee and any other faculty members who wish to attend.
 The student is given a maximum of five years from the time the student was advanced to candidacy to finish the degree.

 The student must implement and complete a project acceptable to the student's project committee and the Dean of Graduate Studies.
 The student's project committee shall be chaired by the major advisor and two other faculty members who are chosen by the student after consultation with the major advisor and the graduate coordinator.